Ghosts of Shenks Ferry

 Primed for Disaster

 Around 12:30 pm, several men had gone back to work in the punch house.
 Inside were 2,500 pounds of dynamite.
 Close by was a boxcar filled with cased dynamite ready to roll out to the Columbia and Port Deposit Railroad.
-In the storehouse was another two carloads of dynamite ready to be shipped.
+In the storehouse were another two carloads of dynamite ready to be shipped.
 Elsewhere in the plant was some 7,000 pounds of glycerine.

 The Unthinkable Happens